jafingerhut/core.btree-vector/doc/intro.md

 reasonable for a B tree implementation to allow any tree structure to be used, as long as it satisfies all of the invariants.

-The 3 B-trees below are all legal for 9 elements, with B=5 and b=3.
+The three B-trees below are all legal for 9 elements, with B=5 and b=3.

 <img src="images/b-tree-order-5-with-9-elements.png" alt="B trees with order 5 and 9 elements" width="800" align="middle">

-TBD: Define _height_.

 We will call the parent nodes of leaf nodes _array nodes_ (TBD: maybe a phrase to motivate this choice here).
 If the tree has height 1,